Comment on page

 The pathway width should be no less than 48" (122cm) at the narrow-most part.

 48 inches of minimum width at the narrow-most point is ideal for anyone who uses a mobility device, parents who push strollers, or to offer easy access for moving large items.
-Even if the full width isn’t used in its entirety, there’s an element of safety that results from room to move side-to-side.
+Even if the total width isn’t used, an element of safety results from space to move side-to-side.

 The pathway running slope (i.e., forward and backward) should be no greater than 1:20 (2.86º).

 Steep slopes are difficult to travel on, especially in inclement weather.
-If someone needs extra support while walking, or uses a wheelchair, a steep incline increases the difficulty of getting up and down the pathway safely.
+If someone needs extra support while walking or using a wheelchair, a steep incline increases the difficulty of safely getting up and down the pathway.

 The pathway cross slope (i.e., side-to-side) should be no greater than 1:50 (1.15º).